-353 West 39th Street was built in 1928 by the architect Frank S. Parker and rises fourteen stories.
-While the majority of the building has converted to residential co-ops, the first four floors remain as commercial space.
-The 41,500 square feet of commercial space has been renovated to provide quality loftstyle offices.
+353 West 39th Street was built in 1928 and designed by the architect Frank S. Parker and rises fourteen stories.
+While the majority of the building has converted to residential co-ops, the first four floors and lower level remain as commercial space.
+The 41,500 square feet of commercial space has been renovated to provide quality loft-style offices.
 The modernized lobby with industrial design is exclusively for commercial tenants.
-It is attended 24/7 and offers keycard access for convenient and secure access at all hours of the day.
+It is attended 7 days a week and offers keycard access for convenient and secure access at all hours of the day.

 Offices benefit from high ceilings, polished concrete floors, tenant-controlled central A/C, and new windows on all four sides flooding these open areas with natural light, providing for an ideal open work environment.
-Direct metered electric on full floors and sub-metered electric on partial floors is provided and the building is pre-wired with high-speed CAT6 telecom and data services.
+Direct metered electric on all floors is provided and the building is pre-wired with high-speed CAT6 telecom and data services.

-This building is situated in historic Garment District close to many amenities, including the eateries of Hell's Kitchen, and ample transportation links including A, C and E trains on Eighth Avenue, the Port Authority Bus Terminal, nearby Times Square-42nd Street station and Pier 79 Ferry Terminal.
+This building is situated in historic Fashion District and the newly defined Times Square South.
+Close to many amenities, including the eateries of Hell's Kitchen, and ample transportation links including A, C and E trains on Eighth Avenue, the Port Authority Bus Terminal, Penn Station, Madison Square Garden, nearby Times Square-42nd Street Station and Pier 79 Ferry Terminal.